amplience/dc-extension-aprimo-content-selector/README.md

 ## Usage Detail

 - Interface to launch the Aprimo Content Selector in `singlerendition` mode.
-- User can select an asset and an rendition.
+- User can select an asset and a rendition.
-- Upon selection the JSON data from Aprimo is stored in the - content form for use.
+- Upon selection the JSON data from Aprimo is stored in the content form for use.
 - When no asset is selected, a blank card is displayed with the option to add an asset and JSON content is removed.

 When an asset (and rendition) have been succesfully selected the card will update to show: